MR

 How to Get a Free TransUnion Credit Report

-To Order Online: Go to the TransUnion page and enter your details (address, name, date of birth, social insurance number).
+• Visit the TransUnion website and provide your details, including address, name, date of birth, and social insurance number.

-To Order by Mail: Download the request form online, fill it out, then send it by mail to the Consumer Relations Centre, 3115 Harvester Road, Suite 201, Burlington, Ontario L7N 3N8.
+• Fill out the form and send it by mail to the Consumer Relations Centre at 3115 Harvester Road, Suite 201, Burlington, Ontario L7N 3N8.

-Also, include a copy of a document that shows where you live.
-The document could be a credit card statement, utility bill, notice of assessment, T4 slip for the present year, or any other.
+• Also, include a document that proves your current address, like a credit card statement, utility bill, notice of assessment, or T4 slip for the present year.

-To Order In-Person: Visit the provincial offices of TransUnion in Newfoundland, Nova Scotia, Prince Edward Island, and Ontario.
+4. Order In-Person: Visit TransUnion’s provincial offices in Newfoundland, Nova Scotia, Prince Edward Island, or Ontario.

 How to Read Your TransUnion Credit Report